 From free ports to international trade fairs: ensuring visual continuity

-The works regularly leave the free ports to be presented at major events such as ART-GENEVA.
+The works regularly leave free ports or storage areas to be presented at major events such as Art-Genève.
 Each trip involves significant conservation, insurance and liability issues.

 In this context, rigorous visual documentation ensures continuity between each step.
-Photography makes it possible to precisely follow the state of the work before its departure, during its exhibition and on its return.
+Photographing works of art or valuables makes it possible to precisely monitor the condition of the pieces before transport, during their exhibition and on their return.
 Thus, each actor has a reliable and consistent reference in an authentic report.

 Art Transporters: Securing Every Movement